canonical/launchpad-manual/docs/user/how-to/launchpadlib/using-launchpadlib.rst

   program accidentally overwriting data.
 (If you want to play it safe, you could use 'staging' instead - though staging is sometimes down for extended periods.)

-- The ``version`` argument specifies the API version to use.
-For historical reasons the default is ``'1.0'``, and you may want to use this in certain special circumstances, but in most cases you should use ``'devel'`` so that you get a reasonably complete and current interface.
+- ``version`` specifies the API version to use.
+For historical reasons the default is ``'1.0'``, and you may want to use this in certain circumstances, but in most cases you should use ``'devel'`` so that you get a reasonably complete and current interface.

 - The ``login_anonymously()`` method automatically negotiates a read-only